Application Now Open! Deadline September 1, 2016

 - Must be a current UW undergraduate student.

-- Must have at least 3 quarters of experience in research, scholarship, or creative activities.
+- Must have at least 3 quarters of experience in research, scholarship, or creative activities, OR an intensive full-time summer research experience.

-- Must have presented at the Undergraduate Research Symposium or a similar academic event or conference.
+- Must have presented at the Undergraduate Research Symposium, Summer Research Symposium, or a similar academic event or conference.